tholonia/notclock/README.md

 - `clock_1_merge.py`
   - Python script to merge the three files into one file called `notclock.svg`
+- `sserver.py`
+  - local server used to save each image as a screenshot.
+See more info below

 The files have been broken up in three parts to make editing easier.